Orange Juice lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Orange Juice?

-The lysine-arginine ratio of Orange Juice is 0.50.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Orange Juice is 0.50, calculated from 20.30mg lysine and 40.40mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Top Pick